denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
-- ensure inline css is refactored to module (except for antd specific ones)
 - refactor any other code properly
 - deploy to live environment (both smart contract and frontend).
 - -----End Of Phase 1: Swap ETH to Multiple ERC20 tokens-----